Alvant/Net-Project/README.md

 There are two ways to chat with the bot

-* Download [binary client](https://github.com/Alvant/Net-Project/blob/master/client/client.exe) and run it
+* Download [binary client](https://github.com/Alvant/Net-Project/blob/master/client/client.exe).
+If you use Windows, just run it.
+If you are on Ubuntu, or Mac, or some other OS, try installing [Mono](http://www.mono-project.com/) first, which is a "cross platform and open source .NET framework".
+In Ubuntu, for example, it accomplishes by typing a command

+  `sudo apt-get install monodevelop mono-utils`

+  After that you can run the bot

+  `mono client.exe`

+  You can even compile its C# code, for whatever it is you need :)

+  `dmcs client.cs`

 * Download [python client](https://github.com/Alvant/Net-Project/blob/master/client/client.py).
-In order to make it work, one should also have Python 3 with [socket module](https://docs.python.org/3/library/socket.html) installed on the PC
+In order to make it work, one should also have Python 3 installed on the PC.
+If you don't have it, you can get using [Anaconda](https://anaconda.org/anaconda/python).

+  And to connect with the bot, type

+  `python3 client.py`

 If you managed to complete either step from above, I assume that you also have Internet connection.
 It is also important :)